Department of Pediatrics

 Technical Service Scientist

-Rea was a post-doctoral and then associate research scientist at Columbia University.
+Rea was a post-doctoral and then associate research scientist at Columbia University from 2013-15.
 She received her PhD in Microbiology and Cell Science at the University of Florida, where she studied the immune response to viruses and developed antiviral therapies.
 At Columbia University she focused on innate immunology of viral infections, the prevalence of respiratory viruses in the environment, and how environmental conditions affect the viability of these pathogens.

 Theresah Fiagbe received her medical degree from the Kwame Nkrumah University Of Science and Technology, School of Medical Sciences, Ghana, in 2011.
 After completing medical school she practiced as a general and emergent care physician for 3 years and continued to pursue and complete an MPH in Epidemiology from the Mailman school of Public Health, Columbia University (2015-2016).
 At Columbia, Theresah worked with Dr. Shaman as Study Coordinator on his new three-year project, “The Virome of Manhattan: A Testbed for Radically Advancing Understanding and Forecast of Viral Respiratory Infections.”

-Chuanxi Fu was a visiting post-doctoral research fellow at Columbia He studied herd protection from rotavirus vaccination in low coverage areas.
+Chuanxi Fu was a visiting post-doctoral research fellow at Columbia from 2015-16.
+He studied herd protection from rotavirus vaccination in low coverage areas.
 Other research topics of interest include research into the rates at which maternal antibodies (hand-foot-mouth disease, measles, polio and meningitis) in infants wane.

 Beijing Normal University